teuben/teunix/Install/Linux_Neon6.md

              (this way   <Right-Alt> a ` gives à)

       7. Display & Monitor
-         -> Scale at 125% was default,but 100% was really impressive
+         -> Scale at 125% was default,but 100% was really impressive!!

       (Connected Devices)
       4. KDE Connect